prashiddhath/Movie-NeuralBase/README.md

 ## Introduction
 Movie NeuralBase is an AI-based web-app that can be used to search for movies.
 When a movie is selected, the app also shows its relevant metadata and movie recommendations similar to it.
 The web-app utilizes `Qdrant` engine to store embedded vectors and perform search queries.

 To search for movies, the app uses `multi-qa-distilbert-cos-v1` model to embed the titles to vector space.
-Furthermore, for movie recommendation, it uses two distinct embedding techniques: TF-IDF (Term Frequency - Inverse Document Frequency) vectors based on the plot (overview) and Count Vectorization based on the metadata.
+Furthermore, for movie recommendation, it uses two distinct embedding techniques: `TF-IDF` (Term Frequency - Inverse Document Frequency) vectors based on the plot (overview) and `Count Vectorization` based on the metadata.

 ### Demo
 http://167.172.177.11/

 >**NOTE:**
 >The data set used for this project, for most movies, doesn't have long plots (overview) and could be vague.
 This could impact the plot-based recommendations.
 Similarly, adding more movies to the data could also improve the metadata-based recommendation.
-Currently, the deployed web-app consists of only 3800 movies.
+Currently, the deployed web-app consists of only `3800` movies as it runs on the free Qdrant cluster with 1GB memory.
+Due to the memory limit, all the 4802 movie vectors cannot be uploaded even with `on_disk_payload` set to `True`.

 ## Software requirements